Hello Readers! David here. Welcome to my Author Reflection post on St. Patrick and a new meaning for GREEN!

 See you on the field!

-Click here to read other Author Reflections by D.I.
+Click this link to read other Author Reflections by D.I.
 Telbat.